 God Has a Remnant of Jewish Believers

 11 “I ask then: Surely God hasn’t rejected his people?”
 God forbid!
 For I myself am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
 2 God has not rejected his people whom he foreknew.
-Or don’t you know what the scripture says about Elijah, how he pleads with God against Israel, saying 3 “Lord, they’ve killed your prophets and torn down your altars, and I alone am left; and now they’re seeking my life”1?
+Or don’t you know what the Scripture says about Elijah, how he pleads with God against Israel, saying, 3 “Lord, they’ve killed your prophets and torn down your altars, and I alone am left; and now they’re seeking my life”1?
 4 But what was the divine response to him?
 “I have reserved for myself seven thousand men who have not bent the knee to Baal.”2 5 In the same way, then, there is at this present time a remnant according to God’s gracious choice.
-6 And if this is by grace, it is no longer based on works; otherwise grace is no longer grace.
+6 And if it is by grace, it is no longer based on works; otherwise grace is no longer grace.

 7 What then should we conclude?
 Just this: What Israel seeks, it has not obtained; but the elect have obtained it, and the rest were hardened.
-8 As it is written: “God has given them a spirit of stupor—eyes that do not see, and ears that do not hear—down to this very day.”3 9 Likewise, David says: “Let their table become a snare and a trap, a stumbling block and their just dessert.4 10 May their eyes be darkened so they cannot see, and may you bend their backs forever.”5
+8 As it is written: “God has given them a spirit of stupor—eyes that do not see, and ears that do not hear—down to this very day.”3 9 Likewise, David says: “Let their table become a snare and a trap, a stumbling block and their just dessert.4 10 May their eyes be darkened so they cannot see; and may you bend their backs forever.”5

 Israel Will Be Grafted in Again

 11 “I ask then: Have they stumbled so as never to rise again?”
 6 God forbid!
 Rather, through their fall salvation has come to the Gentiles in order to provoke the Jews to jealousy.
 12 But if their transgression means riches for the world, and their failure means riches for the Gentiles, how much more their fullness!7